 The galley is good-sized for a 35-footer.
 The counter top is Corian.

-Depending on how you want to power your Cruisers Yachts 350, you can have the base boat for between $335k and $364k, MSRP.
-Then it's a matter of adding some of the other options I've discussed here depending on how you want to use the boat.
+Depending on how the boater wants to power the Cruisers Yachts 350 Express, they can have the base boat for between $362k and $385k, MSRP.
+Then it's a matter of adding some of the other options I've discussed here depending on how one wants to use the boat.

-However you decide to equip your 350 Express, the simple fact is, you're going to have a seriously cool, and good looking boat to show off, and don't dismiss the look of a boat when it comes to pride of ownership -- it probably ranks #1 or #2.
+However the owner decides to equip their 350 Express, the simple fact is, they're going to have a seriously cool, and good looking boat to show off, and don't dismiss the look of a boat when it comes to pride of ownership -- it probably ranks #1 or #2.

-The 350 is ruggedly built and therefore heavier than most of her peers.
-This means that if you want to do some extended cruising, or you get caught in snotty conditions, she might well be more comfortable than other boats in class.
-It you are just going to use the boat around home then you have an entertainment platform both above and below decks second to none.
+The 350 Express is ruggedly built and therefore heavier than most of her peers.
+This means that if one wants to do some extended cruising, or they get caught in snotty conditions, she might well be more comfortable than other boats in class.
+If they are just going to use the boat around home then they have an entertainment platform both above and below decks second to none.

 = Standard = Optional